 The only thing stopping this model from ranking higher is the price.
 It’s around $100, but on the upside, it’s gotten plenty of positive feedback – largely from its combination of looks and performance.

-- GlowShift White 7 Color Oil Pressure Gauge Reads Vehicle's Oil Pressure Levels from 0 to...
+- GlowShift White 7 Color Series Oil Pressure Gauge is Designed to Monitor & Display the...

 To be clear, these gauges all utilize a three-color scheme for the most part.
 You get a black face, red lighting around the dial, and your choice of a variety of colors for the numerical markings themselves.
 It’s labeled a lot like the entry above, but without the digital display.